-Primrose Hill School will take all reasonable steps to ensure that behaviour management techniques are appropriate to the child's age and that corporal punishment is not used or threatened.
-However, staff will be permitted to use appropriate physical intervention in line with Camden's Physical intervention and restraint policy. https://cscp.org.uk/professionals/schools-and-nurseries-safeguarding-policies/
+The school will take all reasonable steps to ensure that behaviour management techniques are appropriate to the child's age and that corporal punishment is not used or threatened.
+However, staff will be permitted to use appropriate physical intervention in line with Camden's Physical intervention and restraint policy.
+Schools and Nurseries Safeguarding Policies - Camden Safeguarding Children Partnership - CSCP